beaherrera/2-compartments_L5-PC_model/Toolbox/README.md

 and the function eegfilt.m from the toolbox EEGLab.
 This function was used to filter the simulated LFPs.

-Please at all the toolbox to the MatLab path before running the codes.
+Please unzip the files and add all the toolbox to the MatLab path before running the codes.